-All disability payments are made on the understanding that the claimant is not capable of work; however, claimants may apply for an exemption to undertake rehabilitative work, while persons in receipt of Illness Benefit (for 6 months) and Invalidity Pension can apply for the Partial Capacity Benefit (PCB).
+All disability payments are made on the understanding that the claimant is not capable of work; however, under Disability Allowance claimants are allowed to participate in approved 'rehabilitative' work, while persons in receipt of Illness Benefit (for 6 months) and Invalidity Pension can apply for the Partial Capacity Benefit (PCB).
 Contact the INOU on (01) 856 0088 for more information.